WHY Does Yorkshire Terrier Shed Hair? plus other FAQ!

 Why is Shedding in my Yorkie not Noticeable?

-Because their hairs are fine and long, they typically fall back into the coat.
+Because their hairs are fine and long, so they typically fall back into the coat.
 That explains why shedding in Yorkshire terriers are not sometimes noticeable.

 Instances where your dog might shed:

-• During or after bath time as you gently brush and comb through its coat
+• During or after bath time, as you gently brush and comb through its coat